cseanburns/systems-librarianship/src/4c-installing-configuring-mysql.md

 ```
 mysql> create database opacdb default character set utf8mb4 collate utf8mb4_unicode_ci;
 mysql> show databases;
-mysql> grant all privileges on opacdb.* to 'opacuser'@'localhost' with grant option;
+mysql> grant all privileges on opacdb.* to 'opacuser'@'localhost';
 ```

+> Aside: in `create database opacdb default character set utf8mb4 collate utf8mb4_unicode_ci`,
+> `opacdb` is the database name, `default character set utf8mb4` sets the encoding,
+> and `collate utf8mb4_unicode_ci` sets the sorting and comparison rules for that encoding.

 Other than granting **all privileges**, we could limit the user to specific privileges, including: